 Our choir members are people who have experienced homelessness, or who have found themselves marginalised for whatever reason.

 We want our choirs to provide a safe space where people can express themselves, without being labelled or judged.
 We aim for our choirs to help our members build their confidence and skills, and make genuine, life long friendships, so that they are then in a better position to tackle the other challenges in their lives, and move away from homelessness long-term.

-We also have a wider aim to reduce the stigma faced by our members in wider society.
+We also have an aim to reduce the stigma faced by our members in wider society.

 This is how we're doing: